Last Updated March, 2021

 Unfortunately, the only way to get to the National Park is by rented car or taxi transfer.
 There is no way to reach it by public transportation.
 Another option includes bus #32 from Kotor to the city of Cetinje, where you can grab a cab, hire a car with a driver or walk.

 Believe it or not, but some experienced hikers walk to the mausoleum inside of the park (and back) from Cetinje.
-The entire distance is about 20 kilometers one way but the road is twisty and narrow with the series of steep bends.
+The entire distance is about 20 kilometers one way but the road is twisty and narrow with a series of steep bends.
 The truth is: it is very scenic since you can see magnificent mountain landscapes almost on each turn.
 Still, it is very challenging and time consuming for most travelers, especially those who are short on time.

 We made the best decision when decided to rent a car and visit Lovcen National Park on our own terms.
 If you prefer going with a tour, consider this private tour of Lovcen National Park, Cetinje, and Mausoleum or this one if staying in Podgorica.
 Those who seek more action should take a look at this adventurous biking tour from Kotor.